dmitry-ivanov/laravel-console-logger/README.md

 Database channel provides saving of notifications into the database.

-Disabled by default, it can be easily enabled be the proper method.
+Disabled by default, it can be easily enabled by the proper method.

 ```php
 class ExampleCommand extends Command